Hussam-Almotlak/voice_analysis/readme.md

 ```
 python tsne_plotter.py
 ```
+### Building Classifiers and Regression Models ontop of the Architecture

 To train a linear classifier, using the OMG-Emotion dataset, on top of representations learned by the model, run:
 ```